alxshelepenok/lumen/content/posts/handshake-domains-now-supported-and-managed-on-fleek.md

 ---
 ![](https://storageapi.fleek.co/fleek-team-bucket/Blog%20Inline/Handshake.png)

 Fleek's protocol ranks grow again!
-Make room for **Handshake**, the peer-to-peer root naming sytem blockchain.
+Make room for **Handshake**, the peer-to-peer root naming system blockchain.
 Add **custom HNS domains for both IPFS & Internet Computer hosted sites and apps**, seamlessly, and as quick as it is to set up DNS or ENS.

 Handshake and its thriving ecosystem & community blows us away each week with dope news like the [release of dLinks by Namebase](https://www.namebase.io/blog/dlinks-launch/), or HNS support in the [Puma mobile browser](https://www.pumabrowser.com/)!
 We're pumped about welcoming this ecosystem into Fleek, and add another blockchain alternative to DNS, together with ENS (Ethereum Name Service), as they forge the road towards making unstoppable and user-owned naming a reality on the Open Web.